 He starts by sharing that many "project failures" come from the fact that such projects don't follow a systems thinking approach.
 They tend to be "anti-system applications", mostly approaching the problems from "partial/local/reductionistic" perspectives.

 He then goes on defining what is a system: "a whole that consists of parts, each of which can affect its behavior or its properties".
 He gives the human body as an example of a system made of many different interacting parts, each of which can affect the human body behaviors or properties.
 Each part has inter-dependencies on other parts of the system, and as such the system cannot be divided into its sub-parts without loosing its properties.
 To emphasize this, he shares another rather interesting example: a car (as a whole) can move, however that property is lost if you break the car into parts (e.g: engine alone cannot move).
 This is why "a system is not the sum of the behaviors of its parts, but the product of its interactions".

 Notes: This is so intuitive, however we still live in a world where "reductionism" (i.e.: break everything into parts and optimize parts in isolation) is the most prevalent approach.
 This is true on how we build Software (our teams, architecture, etc.); but also on how we work and collaborate as societies.
-The COVID-19 pandemic is a great example of this: each country takes its own local approach and forgets that this virus is not going to stop at the borders.
-Such challenges require join efforts (of the parts, i.e.: countries) and solve the problem from an holistic manner (in the overall system, i.e.: world).
+The COVID-19 pandemic is a great example of this: each country takes its own local approach and forgets that this virus is not going to stop at the borders ("boundaries").
+Such challenges require joint efforts (of the parts, i.e.: countries) and solving the problem from an holistic manner (in the overall system, i.e.: world).
 Similar challenges are coming with global warming...

 He finishes the talk with several amazing remarks, namely: